tipong/Api-klinik/API_DOCUMENTATION.md

 ### Testing Workflow

 1. Register a new user (or use existing credentials)
-2. Login to get the authentication token (automatically saved to environment)
+2. Login with email and password to get the authentication token (automatically saved to environment)
 3. All subsequent authenticated requests will use this token

 ## API Endpoints